praxis/praxis/reference/handlers.md

 Register new handlers at application startup time by invoking the `handler` DSL method inside your app's config block.
-Each handler is identified by a short string name and implemented using a Module or Class that responds to a few handler-interface methods.
+Each handler is identified by a short string name and implemented using a Class that responds to a few handler-interface methods.

 {% highlight ruby %}
 Praxis::Application.configure do |app|